Statistical hyperbolicity in Teichm\"uller space: The geometry of statistically thick geodesics

 \section{The geometry of statistically thick geodesics}

-In the study of Teichm\"uller geometry, one finds that the thick part $\T_\epsilon$ behaves very much like a negatively curved space.
-For example in Theorems 4.4 and and 7.6 of \cite{KL} it is shown that geodesic triangles contained entirely within $\T_\epsilon$ are $\delta$--thin for some $\delta$, and that the projection of any geodesic $\gamma\subset\T_{\epsilon}$ to the curve complex $\CC(S)$ is an honest \emph{parametrized} quasi-geodesic which, in particular, must progress at a linear rate.
+In the study of Teichm\"uller geometry, one finds that the thick part $\T_\epsilon$ behaves very much like a negatively-curved space.
+For example in Theorems 4.4 and 7.6 of \cite{KL} Kent and Leininger show that geodesic triangles contained entirely within $\T_\epsilon$ are $\delta$--thin for some $\delta$ depending on $\epsilon$, and that the projection of any geodesic $\gamma\subset\T_{\epsilon}$ to the curve complex $\CC(S)$ is an honest \emph{parametrized} quasi-geodesic which, in particular, must progress at a linear rate.
 These facts can also be deduced from the distance formula (\ref{dist}) together with properties of thin intervals $\I_V^\epsilon$ (\S\ref{sec:thinness} above).

-All of these negative curvature properties are lost when geodesics are allowed to enter the thin part.
+All of these negative-curvature properties are lost when geodesics are allowed to enter the thin part.
 For example, Minsky's product region theorem \cite{Min-PR} shows that geodesic triangles in $\T(S)\setminus \T_\epsilon$ need not be $\delta$--thin for any $\delta$, and it is easy to construct arbitrarily long geodesics in $\T(S)\setminus\T_\epsilon$ that project to uniformly bounded diameter sets in $\CC(S)$.

-However, both of these extremes -- living entirely in $\T_\epsilon$ or entirely in $T(S)\setminus\T_\epsilon$ -- are quite rare, as a typical Teichm\"uller geodesic will spend part of its time in $\T_\epsilon$ and part of its time in $\T(S)\setminus \T_\epsilon$.
+However, each of these extremes---living entirely in $\T_\epsilon$ or entirely in $T(S)\setminus\T_\epsilon$---is quite rare, as a typical Teichm\"uller geodesic will spend part of its time in $\T_\epsilon$ and part of its time in $\T(S)\setminus \T_\epsilon$.
 In this section we develop tools to study geodesics with exactly this behavior (later on, in \S\ref{sec:separationAndThickness} we will show that this behavior is in fact generic in a certain quantifiable sense).

 Our techniques rely on controlling the fraction of time a Teichm\"uller geodesic spends in a given thick part $\T_\epsilon$.
 We call this quantity the \emph{thick-stat}; for a nondegenerate geodesic segment $[x,y]\subset \T(S)$ it is denoted by